Terry Lee Koch

 With music as a focal point in the Koch home, it was only natural that Terry had an early start with music lessons on the piano, beginning at age six with a Miss Kleckner.
 When the family moved to Massachusetts when he was eleven, he began piano study with Margery Davis Hemenway, an inspiring experience he thoroughly enjoyed.
 He continued with her until he left home to attend college.

-Koch attended public school, graduating from Framingham South High School in 1964.
-He spent that summer working at Atlantic Union College to earn money for the autumn when he would register as a student.
+Koch attended public school, graduating in 1964.
+He spent that summer working on campus at Atlantic Union College where he would register that autumn as a student.
 He later talked about that time and the uncertainty he had about what major he would pursue:

 While living in Hawaii, he directed and produced, with a cast comprised entirely of junior high and elementary students, a full-stage version of the Sound of Music that earned him commendations from the Lieutenant Governor of the state and from the Mayor of Vienna, Austria.

-Two more recent appearances with the WWSO have included premieres of two of American composer Gwyneth Walker\'s works, both commissioned by the orchestra.
-In 2007, his treble choir, the Singing Scholars was featured in a performance of Voices in Song and in 2010, Blessings from the Children.
+Two more subsequent appearances with the WWSO included premieres of two of American composer Gwyneth Walker\'s works, both commissioned by the orchestra.
+In 2007 his treble choir, the Singing Scholars, was featured in a performance of Voices in Song and, in 2010, Blessings from the Children.